-Yosemite’s Iconic Firefall In Northern California Will Be Visible For Two Weeks In 2020
+The Yosemite Firefall In Northern California Will Be Visible For Two Weeks Again This Year

-The epic Yosemite Firefall will be here before you know it, so start making plans to visit it right away.
-If you do end up planning a trip to see the falls, be sure to dress warmly and prepare to get there early.
-This is one view you can’t let yourself miss.
+For two weeks in February, Yosemite Park’s Horsetail Falls will glow as if it’s actually on fire; this truly is something you need to see in person.
+This year’s Yosemite Firefall happens February 13-25, so start making plans to visit it ASAP.
+And if you do end up planning a trip to see the falls, be sure to dress warmly and prepare to get there early.
+This is one scenic view you can’t won’t want to miss.